Radiotopia: Song Exploder

 Song Exploder is a biweekly music podcast hosted and produced by Hrishikesh Hirway.
 The show features musicians talking about the creative process behind an individual song while "deconstructing" the song into its component parts.
-The podcast launched on the Maximum Fun network, went independent in February 2015 and joined Radiotopia in June 2015.
+The podcast launched on the Maximum Fun network, went independent in February 2015, and joined Radiotopia in June 2015.

 Theory of Everything

 Producer Benjamen Walker ended his WFMU radio show Too Much Information (TMI) to start Theory of Everything as a founding member of Radiotopia.
-Theory focuses on stories as they relate to new technologies and shifts in culture, and Walker has used the podcast format to excerpt and serialize old episodes of TMI.
+Theory of Everything focuses on stories as they relate to new technologies and shifts in culture, and Walker has used the podcast format to excerpt and serialize old episodes of TMI.